• Skip to primary navigation

 Instructions

-3. Rub and Grill the Steak Mix the spices in a small bowl.
-Sprinkle spices evenly over the steak, patting them to make sure they adhere.
-Set aside until ready to grill.
-Preheat the grill to medium-high.
+4. Grill: Preheat the grill to medium-high.
 Cook the steak for 4 minutes per side for medium rare.
 Let it rest for 5-10 minutes, and slice thinly, across the grain.
+While the steak is resting, heat the tortillas.

 5. Heat The Tortillas: Stack the tortillas on a microwave-safe plate, with a square of paper towel between each tortilla.
 Just before dinner, heat them in the microwave for 30 seconds.

-6. To Serve: Put everything out in the middle of the table or on the counter: The tortillas, sliced steak, peppers and onions, Spanish rice, small bowls with cheese, sour cream, salsa, guacamole, and lime wedges (if using).
+6. Serve: Put each dish out in the middle of the table or on the counter: The warm tortillas, sliced steak, sautéed peppers and onions, red rice and toppings: shredded cheese, sour cream, salsa, guacamole, and lime wedges (if using).
 Everyone can grab a tortilla, add fillings, roll up and enjoy!

-Filed Under: All Recipes, Barbecue, Entertaining, main course, Mexico, North America, Quick and Easy Tagged With: beef, rice, Tex Mex
+Filed Under: All Recipes, Barbecue, Dinner, Entertaining, Mexico, North America, Quick and Easy Tagged With: beef, rice, Tex Mex

 Reader Interactions